theComputeKid/tribo/doc/build-instructions.md

 ./scripts/cmake.sh --workflow --list-presets
 ```

-A helper script is provided for ci pipelines but this can also be used by developers.
+A helper script is provided for developers to build all configurations.
 This will take a longer time, as it builds all the workflow presets used in development.
 To use this script, on Linux/MacOS, from the project root:

 ```
-./scripts/ci.sh
+./scripts/build-all.sh clean-build
 ```

 On Windows, from the project root:

 ```
-.\scripts\ci.bat
+.\scripts\build-all.bat clean-build
 ```

+The option `clean-build` additionally cleans the workspace before building.